AndreP04/classmate/README.md

 ToDo:

 Endpoints:
---> addStudent endpoint
---> Fix searchStudents and allStudents endpoints to not show educators --> Add Admin model, services, controller, routes.
+--> Fix searchStudents, deleteStudent and allStudents endpoints to not use educators --> Add Admin model, services, controller, routes.
 --> Optimize speed of responses